Partnership for Gulf Coast Land Conservation

 Refining Goals

-Six priority conservation layers were identified by the working group.
+Six priority conservation layers were identified by the working group: wetlands over 10ha, Longleaf Pine, Migratory Birds, Working Lands, Connectivity of Natural Lands, and Composition of Riparian Zones.
 Additionally, to ensure the inclusion of the Partners’ focus areas, we encouraged each partner to provide geospatial data files of their priority conservation areas of interest.
 Finally, a ranking was established based on overlapping conservation priorities to create a multitiered geospatial tool for conservation across the Gulf states.
-(Images Below)

 Science Into Action

 The Strategic Conservation Vision (SCV) was incorporated into the Project Assistance Fund (PAF) Program to guide funding for on-the-ground conservation efforts.
-In its first year, the SCV tool guided approximately $350,000 in funding for 23 regional projects, covering over 26,000 acres and leveraging an estimated $48,000,000 in conservation value.
-With these results, the Gulf Partnership continues to incorporate the SCV tool into its conservation programs, ensuring continual alignment with regional planning efforts.
+Since its launch, the SCV tool has guided approximately $2,000,000 in funding for 72 regional projects, covering over 82,000 acres and leveraging an estimated $167,000,000 in conservation value.
+With these results, the Gulf Partnership continues to incorporate the SCV tool into its conservation programs, ensuring alignment with regional planning efforts.

 "We will have a dynamic, online Conservation Vision that will aid our efforts and those in the region in making decisions about conservation priorities both for acquisition as well as restoration.” - Tom Kay, former Chair - Gulf Partnership Board of Directors